aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version
-2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each point.
+2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each projectile point.

-The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture morphological characteristics associated with axial twisting introduced by knappers through the practice of beveling ([LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md))
+The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture those morphological characteristics associated with axial twisting introduced by knappers through the practice of beveling ([LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md))